Pankaj Mithal

 Profile

-Justice Mithal was born on June 17th, 1961.
-His grandfather Mr. Babu Brij Nath Mithal, his uncle Mr. Raghuvar Dayal Mithal, and his father, Mr. Narendra Nath Mithal were all lawyers.
-His uncle was an expert in civil matters and his father was appointed as a permanent Judge of the Allahabad HC in 1982.
+Justice Pankaj Mithal was born on 17 June 1961.
+His grandfather, Babu Brij Nath Mithal, his uncle, Raghuvar Dayal Mithal, and his father, Narendra Nath Mithal were all lawyers.
+His uncle was an expert in civil matters and his father was appointed as a permanent judge of the Allahabad High Court in 1982.

-In 1982, Justice Mithal completed his degree in Commerce from Allahabad University and enrolled at Chaudhary Charan Singh University for an L.L.B degree.
-He graduated in 1985.
+In 1982, Justice Mithal completed his B.Com (Honours) from Allahabad University and subsequently in 1985, graduated in law from Chaudhary Charan Singh University, Meerut.

-Justice Mithal enrolled at the Uttar Pradesh Bar Council in 1985 after completing his L.L.B.
-He became the Standing Counsel for UP’s Housing and Development Board – Avas Evam Vikas Parishad, Lucknow, and Dr. B.R.
-Ambedkar University, Agra in 1990.
+Justice Mithal enrolled at the Uttar Pradesh Bar Council in 1985 after completing his LL.B.
+He became the Standing Counsel for Uttar Pradesh Avas Evam Vikas Parishad, Lucknow, and Dr. B.R.
+Ambedkar University, Agra.

-On July 7th, 2006, he was appointed as an Additional Judge of the Allahabad HC and became a permanent Judge on July 2nd, 2008.
-On January 4th, 2021, he elevated as the Chief Justice of the Jammu & Kashmir High Court and was transferred as Chief Justice to the Rajasthan High Court on October 14th, 2022.
+On 7 July 2006, Justice Mithal was appointed as an additional judge of the Allahabad High Court and became a permanent judge on 2 July 2008.
+On 4 January 2021, he was elevated as the Chief Justice of the Jammu & Kashmir High Court.
+He was then transferred as Chief Justice of the Rajasthan High Court on 14 October 2022.

 Subscribe to SCO